Predicting Personas Using Mechanic Frequencies and Game State Traces: Background

 MiniDungeons 2~\footnote{http://minidungeons.com/} is a 2-dimensional deterministic, turn-based, rogue-like game, first described in \cite{holmgaard2015minidungeons}, in which the player takes on the role of a hero traversing a dungeon level, with the end goal of reaching the exit.
 Typically set on a 10 by 20 tile grid, the game map is made up of a mix of impassible \textit{walls} and passable \textit{floors}.
 Interactive items and characters are scattered throughout the level.
 To win, the player must reach the exit, represented as a staircase.
 All game characters have Hit Points (HP) and deal damage when the player collides with them.
 The player begins the game with 10 HP, and if the player runs out of HP, they die and lose the level.

 Each turn, the player selects an action to perform, and all game characters will then move after the player completes their action.
-Any game character may move in one of the four cardinal directions (North, South, East, West) on their turn so long as the tile in that direction is not a wall.
+Any game character may move in one of the four cardinal directions (North, South, East, West) on their turn as long as the tile in that direction is not a wall.
 The player is given one re-usable javelin at the start of every level.
 The player may choose to throw this javelin and do 1 damage to any monster within their unbroken line of sight.
 After using the javelin, the hero must traverse to the tile to which it was thrown in order to pick it up and use it again.

-While exploring a map, the player can find a various different interactive objects that provides the player with various effects: \begin{itemize} \item\textbf{Potions} increase the HP of the hero by 1, up to the maximum of 10. \item\textbf{Treasures} are used to increase the treasure score of the hero. \item\textbf{Portals} come in pairs.
-If the hero collides with a portal, they are transported to the location of the paired portal on the same turn. \item\textbf{Traps} deal 1 damage to any game character moving through them, including monsters and enemies. \end{itemize}
+While exploring a map, the player can find interactive objects that result in various effects: \begin{itemize} \item\textbf{Potions} increase the HP of the hero by 1, up to the max of 10. \item\textbf{Treasures} increase the treasure score. \item\textbf{Portals} come in pairs.
+Heroes can use to transport themselves to the paired portal on the same turn. \item\textbf{Traps} deal 1 damage to any game character moving through them, including monsters and enemies. \end{itemize}